PawaKawko/Period-D-P/README.md

 It uses photometric observations from text file, plots light curve, makes fitting by Fourier series, then calculates value of the period, plots phase curve and cuts all points which have too large deviation between fit and observations.

-For using this code you need either install Spyder with Anaconda or just include next libraries: scipy.optimize     (for the method of LS);
+For using this code you need either install Spyder with Anaconda or just download next libraries: scipy.optimize     (for the method of LS);
 numpy              (for math stuff);
 matplotlib.pyplot  (for plotting);
 time               (to know time of calculations);
 tkinter            (graphic interface);
 os      	   (to create directories)
+In linux version these commands are included in .sh file

 Authors: